CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Minimum requirements: 15-min resolution, CAFM mapping, weather data, quality run.

-Technical Core Functions for Measurable Savings
+Core Technical Functions for Measurable Savings

 The Five Operational Pillars

-Constraints and Architectural Trade-offs
+Limitations and Architectural Tradeoffs

 ML needs annotations; edge minimizes failures, cloud saves setup.
 Decide according to IT policy.